5010 Assistant Director, University Communications

 9. Supports academic instruction by designing, planning, organizing, supervising and evaluating internships in the University Communications office.

-11. Contributes to the overall success of University Communications by performing all other duties and responsibilities as assigned by the Director of University Communications and the Chief of Staff/Assistant to the President for University Relations.
+12. Contributes to the overall success of University Communications by performing all other duties and responsibilities as assigned by the Director of University Communications and the Vice President for Marketing and Communications.

 The Assistant Director, University Communications is supervised by the Director of University Communications and assists in supervising an office staff of full-time employees, graduate assistants and student employees.